India ends Yemen evacuation, rescues people from 41 countries

-NEW DELHI, April 10 (Reuters) - India has won many friends by evacuating nearly 1,000 nationals of 41 countries from warring Yemen, with the operation led by an irascible former general coming as a welcome moment of pride for a nation that aspires to emerge as a global player.
+NEW DELHI (Reuters) - India has won many friends by evacuating nearly 1,000 nationals of 41 countries from warring Yemen, with the operation led by an irascible former general coming as a welcome moment of pride for a nation that aspires to emerge as a global player.

 “The bombings are still on,” the former army chief of staff told reporters at Delhi airport.
 “There was trouble in evacuating them, yet we did our task.”